MateoNitro550/xxxwindowPolybarModule/README.md

 sleep 3; xdotool getwindowfocus
 ```

-Immediately after executing the command, we should move to an empty desktop; the value we just got, we should replace it here:
+Immediately after executing the command, we should move to an empty desktop.

+The value we just got, we should replace it here:

 <p align="center">
     <img src="/assets/WM_DESKTOP.png"